Johnpc123/impressions/README.md

 - An outward appearance
 - An online advertising performance metric representing an instance where an ad is shown once

-TODO: fix ascii impression width for reactive client displays
+TODO: fix ascii impression width for small client displays

-TODO: refactor